 1. Kanban: A versatile agile methodology

 Kanban is one of the popular agile frameworks in the IT industry.
-Though this technique was introduced in 2004 by David J. Anderson specifically for IT and development, it was originally created by a Japanese car engineer Taiichi Ohno.
+Though this technique was introduced in 2004 by David J. Anderson specifically for IT and development, it was originally created by Japanese car engineer Taiichi Ohno.

 Back in the early 1940s, Ohno came up with the Just-in-time (JIT) principle to increase the car manufacturing process.
 He used paper cards to place into the columns for scheduling and tracking the workflow.
 With this technique, he found a noticeable change in managing the stocks and meeting manufacturing demands.
 And so the name gained popularity which means a “Signboard” in Japanese.

-There is nothing different for IT and development.
+There is nothing different between IT and development.
 In the Kanban system, you can display the items as cards on the column ranging from New to Complete.
 You can assign tasks from the backlog, keep track of the progress, and maintain a steady workflow.

 Whenever you try imposing tasks beyond limits, the system sets interrupts so that you can finish the remaining tasks and then add items from the backlog.
 WIP limits also save time by avoiding too many task switching and focusing on high-priority tasks.